Framework for fluctuating times and counting observables in stochastic excursions: Formalism

 Linear counting observables are also typically used to describe thermodynamic currents.
 In this case, the corresponding weights must be anti-symmetric $\nu_{\ell xy} = -\nu_{\ell yx}$~\cite{Wachtel2015}.
 If transition rates are generated by thermal reservoirs, local detailed balance is satisfied:

 where $E_{x/y}$ are the energies of levels $x/y$ and $\beta_\ell$ is the inverse temperature of the reservoir associated with transition $\ell$.
-The counting observable representing the entropy produced in the process can then be built with weights $\nu_{\ell xy} = -\beta_\ell (E_x-E_y)$, which results in
+The counting observable representing the entropy produced in the process, {given by the log of Eq.~\eqref{detailed_balance}}, can then be built with weights $\nu_{\ell xy} = -\beta_\ell (E_x-E_y)$, which results in

 Other thermodynamic quantities can be constructed similarly.
-In Sec.~\ref{sec:FT}, we show that the entropy production satisfies a fluctuation theorem at the excursion level, which recovers known results in trajectory-level fluctuations~\cite{seifertEntropyProductionStochastic2005a}.
+In Sec.~\ref{sec:FT}, we show that the entropy production satisfies a fluctuation theorem at the excursion level, where {negative entropy production is exponentially suppressed, and use this result to derive a modified version of the thermodynamic uncertainty relation of Ref.~\cite{Hasegawa2019}. }